sylhare/sylhare.github.io/_posts/2016-06-01-Chess-rules-notation.md

 Then you can start implementing.
 I won't go into details there, as you go the code may evolve (with pattern and encapsulation), and you may also refactor the tests as you may not want to have the `ChessBoard` instantiation done in a `before()` method.

-You may want to cover the _"unhappy"_ path too, for example trying to add a pawn in `a9` which is not a valid position.
+You may want to cover the _"unhappy"_ path too, for example trying to add a Pawn ♟ in `a9` which is not a valid position.

 ### Example: To go further

-Then once you can have pawns on a board, you can think about what could be the next steps:
+Then once you can have Pawns ♟ on a board, you can think about what could be the next steps:

-  - Have a pawn move on the board
+  - Have a Pawn ♟ move on the board
-  - Have a pawn take another pawn
+  - Add the White / Black type of Pawn ♙/♟
-  - Add specialization (knights, tower, bishop, ...) which moves
+  - Have a Pawn ♟ take another Pawn ♙
-  - Add the White / Black type of pawn
+  - Add specialization (Knight ♞, Rook ♜, Bishop ♝, ...) which moves
-  - Add the possibility to take another pawn
+  - Add the possibility to take another Pawn ♟
   - Add the custom moves possibility

-And then you can be me more fancy and add some display feature, or save feature, etc ...
+Then you can be me more fancy and add some "display feature", or save feature, etc ...
 Each time following the same principle of writing a failing test, make it fail and refactor.